Seeds Of Change With Seed Traceability

 For this consumer-oriented style of seed business, the application of blockchain in the agricultural sector plays a vital role by solving multilevel seed management issues and giving the consumers precisely what they are asking for, transparency and accountability, which is why multinational companies such as Unilever, Nestlé, and Walmart already have blockchain-based solutions for their food supply chains.

-Quality assurance and maintaining a transparent and robust seed system for any modern seed market will be essential for a country’s food security and comes to the forefront as the key to boosting and accelerating agricultural growth.
+Quality assurance of seeds and maintaining a transparent and robust seed system for any modern seed market will be essential for a country’s food security and come to the forefront as the key to boosting and accelerating agricultural growth.